On this option panel, you can choose taxonomy term filters to be displayed on the front-end.

 For example, I want to display every category except the Uncategorized:

-Change display mode button opens a pop-up window, where you can configure the filters layout.
+Clicking the Change display mode button opens a pop-up window, where you can configure the filters layout.

 By default, the taxonomy term filter includes items, that does not have any relation to the taxonomy terms visible in the filter.

 If you prefer not showing these items instead, then you can do that by turning off the Show posts/CPM with empty (missing) taxonomy terms? option under the Frontend Search Settings -> Advanced panel.

 To better understand the difference, please check the images below.

 Results when the option is turned ON (default)